EASTERN ILLINOIS UNIVERSITY FOUNDATION

 Section 7.
 Vacancies: If a vacancy occurs in the Board of Directors, the Executive Committee shall recommend a candidate for approval by the Board of Directors.
 A director appointed to fill a vacancy shall serve for the unexpired term of the predecessor.

 Section 8.
-Powers and Duties: The Board of Directors shall manage the affairs of the Foundation and shall exclusively exercise all of its powers, except the election of members and directors at the annual meeting and such other matters as shall be submitted by the Board of Directors to the members or as shall be required by statute to be submitted to the members.
+Powers and Duties: The Board of Directors shall manage the affairs of the Foundation and shall exclusively exercise all of its powers.

 Section 9.
-Regular Meetings: There shall be one regular meeting of the Board of Directors annually, at the time and place of the regular annual meeting of the members of the Foundation.
+Regular Meetings: There shall be one regular meeting of the Board of Directors annually in October.
 The Board of Directors will provide timely notice of the time and place for the holding of additional regular meetings of the Board.

 Section 10.
 Special Meetings: Special meetings of the Board of Directors may be called at the President's discretion, and must be called by the President on the written or emailed request of three (3) or more voting members of the Board of Directors.
 Special meetings shall be called at any reasonable time and place determined by the President, but not later than two (2) weeks after such request for a meeting has been received by the President or within such time as is necessary for the President to receive approval of the date of meeting from the directors.

 Section 11.
 Notice: Notice of any special meeting of the Board of Directors shall be given forty-eight (48) hours in advance.
 Insofar as practical, the subject or subjects to be considered at any special meeting shall be specified in the notice, but subjects not so specified may nevertheless be considered and acted upon at such meeting.